v-cakoll/docs.it-it/docs/csharp/language-reference/builtin-types/nullable-value-types.md

 [!code-csharp-interactive[use HasValue](snippets/NullableValueTypes.cs#HasValue)]

-È anche possibile confrontare una variabile `null` di un `HasValue` tipo di valore nullable con anziché utilizzare la proprietà, come illustrato nell'esempio seguente:You can also compare a variable of a nullable value type with instead of using the property, as the following example shows:
+È inoltre possibile confrontare una variabile `null` di un `HasValue` tipo di valore nullable con anziché utilizzare la proprietà , come illustrato nell'esempio seguente:You can also compare a variable of a nullable value type with instead of using the property, as the following example shows:

 [!code-csharp-interactive[use comparison with null](snippets/NullableValueTypes.cs#CompareWithNull)]